 When it was announced in February 2007 that Harry was being deployed on the front line in Iraq, there was considerable controversy.
 The prince was passionately keen to serve on active duty, and at first the army supported him, but by May it had become apparent that several groups had already made threats against the prince, who was seen as a high-value target.
 The prince could only accept the army's decision not to deploy him but his disappointment was palpable.

 In 2008 it was revealed, following intense media speculation, that Harry had been secretly deployed in Helmand province in Afghanistan as a Forward Air Controller, where he helped Gurkha troops repel a Taliban attack.

-In 2008 he announced that he was planning to follow his brother, father and uncle and undergoing RAF training to fly military helicopters.
+In 2008 he announced that he was planning to follow his brother, father and uncle and was undergoing RAF training to fly military helicopters.
 In April 2010 he passed the Army pilots' course.
 In 2013 he undertook a second tour of duty in Afgahnistan.

 In 2006 Harry launched Sentebale, a charity devoted to helping children orphaned by HIV/AIDS.
 He and his brother organised a memorial Concert for Diana at Wembley Stadium on 1 July 2007 to raise funds for this charity.

 Along with the Duke and Duchess of Cambridge, Prince Harry was an Official Ambassador for Team GB and Paralympics GB for the 2012 Olympic and Paralympic Games.
 He is actively involved with Walking with the Wounded and has been on polar expeditions with them.